spkenv/spk/docs/use/spec.md

 **compare_version**

 The `compare_version` allows for comparing spk versions using any of the [version comparison operators](/use/versioning).
-It takes one or two parameters, depending on the data that you have to give.
-In all cases, the parameters are concatenated together and parsed as a version range.
+It takes one or two arguments, depending on the data that you have to give.
+In all cases, the arguments are concatenated together and parsed as a version range.
 For example, the following assignments to py_3 all end up checking the same statement.

 ```liquid
 {% assign is_py3 = python.version | compare_version: ">=3" %}